Somerset, Kentucky: Education

+Public K12

 The central portions of Somerset are within the Somerset Independent School District, while outerlying portions are instead in the Pulaski County School District.
 The comprehensive high schools of the county school districts are Pulaski County High School and Southwestern High School, which was built in 1993 to alleviate overcrowding.

-Other smaller schools include Tabernacle Christian Academy, Science Hill Independent, Somerset Christian School, and Saline Christian Academy.
 The three main high schools are Southwestern, Pulaski County, and Somerset.
+A single K8 independent school named Science Hill Independent School is located in Science Hill which students of Somerset can attend.

+Private K12

+Other smaller schools include Tabernacle Christian Academy, Somerset Christian School, and Saline Christian Academy.

+Post-Secondary

 The local two-year college, Somerset Community College, is part of the Kentucky Community and Technical College System.
 Somerset Community College offers one of the few aviation maintenance technology programs (airframe and powerplant) in Kentucky at Lake Cumberland Regional Airport.
+There is also a regional campus for Campbellsville University located in Somerset.

+Other

 Somerset has a lending library, a branch of the Pulaski County Public Library.